 • December 9, 2025 at 5:00 pm – Public Hearing (HHS Auditorium) also livestreamed on the District's YouTube Channel

-• December 15, 2025 – Board considers final action (HHS Auditorium) also livestreamed on the District's YouTube Channel
+• December 15, 2025 – Board Meeting (HHS Auditorium) also livestreamed on the District's YouTube Channel

 • Spring–Summer 2026 – Staff placement, building planning, open houses